 We’ve got more ideas for Fair Trade events and fundraisers that work great for campus groups!

 Ready to get started?
-Sign your organization up for a Wholesale account to order products at special prices.
+Sign your organization up and order products by the case for wholesale prices.

 Based on the questions that come up most often, here are talking points to help energize them to take action.

 Equal Exchange coffee is better for farmers, better for the environment and better for ourselves.
 A small change, like a commitment to using fairly traded, organic coffee has a real and meaningful impact in all three areas.
 If your members want to promote social justice, environmental sustainability and fair trading relationships, Equal Exchange offers an affordable way to connect your values with your actions without sacrificing taste and quality.
 Share this colorful display sign with your group.